-(iv) No authorization, approval, consent or order of any U.S. federal or New York State court or governmental authority or agency is required in connection with the execution and delivery of this Agreement and the International Purchase Agreement by Warburg and the offering, sale and delivery of the Securities to be sold by Warburg hereunder and thereunder, except such as have been obtained and made under the 1933 Act, the 1933 Act Regulations, the 1934 Act, the 1934 Act Regulations and such as may be required under state or foreign securities counsel need express no opinion).
+(iv) No authorization, approval, consent or order of any U.S. federal or New York State court or governmental authority or agency is required in connection with the execution and delivery of this Agreement and the International Purchase Agreement by Warburg and the offering, sale and delivery of the Securities to be sold by Warburg hereunder and thereunder, except such as have been obtained and made under the 1933 Act, the 1933 Act Regulations, the 1934 Act, the 1934 Act Regulations and such as may be required under state or foreign securities laws or the by-laws or rules of the NASD (as to all of which counsel need express no opinion).